sparkflows/sparkflows-docs/docs/databricks/databricks-execute-workflow-json.rst

-Executing from workflow JSON
+Executing workflow without Fire Insights
 ==================

-The workflow in Fire Insights can be exported as JSON files.

-These JSON files can be executed on the Databricks clusters directly.
-Fire Insights does not have to be necessarily available.
+The workflows created in Fire Insights can be executed on Databricks without having Fire Insights installation available.

-The below defines the steps for it.
+Below are the high level steps for it:

+  * Export the workflow from Fire Insights as JSON file.
+  * Uplod the workflow JSON to DBFS.
+  * Upload the Fire Insights libraries into the Databricks Cluster.
+  * Create a Notebook
+  * Execute the Notebook.

 Export and Upload the workflow JSON to DBFS
 ----------